 Apple MacBook Pro 14-inch (M5 Pro) vs ASUS ProArt P16

-The MacBook Pro 14-inch M5 Pro and ASUS ProArt P16 are both premium laptops targeting creative professionals, but differ significantly in size, OS, and GPU options.
-Apple emphasizes efficiency and macOS integration, while ASUS offers a larger Windows canvas with more GPU flexibility.
+The Apple MacBook Pro 14-inch M5 Pro and ASUS ProArt P16 both target creative professionals, but differ fundamentally in OS ecosystem, display tech, and upgrade options.
+The MacBook excels in performance-per-watt and macOS integration, while the ASUS offers a larger screen, more ports, and Windows-based flexibility at a lower price point.

 Apple MacBook Pro 14-inch (M5 Pro)